qwaneu/qwaneu.github.io/_posts/2016-09-29-don-reinertsen-agile-cambridge.md

 * Buy information in small batches
 * Think like a smart gambler
 * Create options to recover from bad outcomes quickly and create good ones
-* Value good economic choices over conformance
+* Value good economic choices over conformance.

 ## Liveblog continues